-- B. Timeliness, permanence, and relevance of the item to the curriculum. - C. Accuracy of content. - D. Logical organization and presentation of information. - Reading level/vocabulary/use of illustrations to clarify the text. - F. Readability and popular appeal. - G. Presentation of various points of view depending on the need to balance the total collection. - Avoidance of inappropriately stereotyped images of any group or individual. - I. Physical and emotional development of students. - J. Value commensurate with cost and/or need. - K. Appropriateness of the format.
+- D. Logical organization and presentation of information. - E. Reading level/vocabulary/use of illustrations to clarify the text. - F. Readability and popular appeal. - G. Presentation of various points of view depending on the need to balance the total collection. - H. Avoidance of inappropriately stereotyped images of any group or individual. - I. Physical and emotional development of students. - J. Value commensurate with cost and/or need. - K. Appropriateness of the format.

 Controversial issues shall be covered from all points of view as fully as possible keeping maturity levels of the students in mind.
-Materials of sound factual authority shall not be excluded for partisan or doctrinal reasons.
+Materials of sound factual authority shall not be excluded for partian or doctrinal reasons.